retaildevcrews/helium/docs/EngineeringPractices.md

 _Pull Requests to create or update code, documentation, templates, etc and issues that need reviewed_
 - Complete the PR Template (ensure original issue is closed or referenced)
 - Assign reviewers, assign yourself, add Project board, and Milestone
-- Move original issue above the PR item that is auto-created
-- If issue has multiple PRs, reference issue and leave in "PR Submitted" column until complete
+- If issue has multiple issue to close and/or reference, report each reference/close # on seperate line to ensure correct link

 ### Done
-_Issue is completed, no further action rquired
+- Issue is completed, no further action rquired
 - Ensure task checklist is complete

 ### Burndown